themeadery/freyr/README.md

 ![screenshot](screenshot.png)

-Please excuse the erratic graphs from development.
-I will update when the graphs stabilize.

 This started out as a project to control my reef aquarium, hence the name.
 It then morphed into a simple Python script to check the indoor temp/humidity and compare it with the outdoors using OpenWeather API.
 Update: It now monitors the temperature of my aquarium!

 Note: This project is now split into a FT232H version and a Raspberry Pi version.
 Updated 11/11/2021